 Palm Beach is sort of like America's own facsimile of what the Caribbean should look like.
 It strives to intertwine all its many aspects into a colorful package of sunny days and sapphire beaches.
 It takes a few pages from Miami's book, yet manages to give the whole pedigree its own spin.
 Palm Beach is just the right amount of family friendly and edgy coastal town to both satisfy your wild child’s tastes and gift you with the knowledge that you've staked your claim on the right spot for your kin.

-Be the first to know when new The Island of Palm Beach short sales, foreclosures, deeply discounted homes, and brand new hot properties come onto the market before anyone else - over 30% more listings than Trulia, Zillow and Realtor.
+Register to have new The Island of Palm Beach short sales, foreclosures, deeply discounted homes, and brand new hot properties delivered in your inbox before anyone else - our alert system delivers all properties the minute they hit the market, unlike other real estate portals and website.

 Do you own a home in The Island of Palm Beach and want to find out instantly and completely free what it is worth in today's market - with absolutely no cost or obligation?